 Thank you for sharing your feedback and ideas for the Charter of Rights for Victims of Crime consultation.
 The community and justice agencies and services were able to participate from 22 June to 6 August 2018 by reading a tailored summary paper and either taking a survey, writing a submission, or speaking to us face-to-face.
 A summary of the feedback is available in the What We Heard report.

 All victims of crime matter and should be treated properly at every point in the criminal justice process.
 Although there are many common reactions to crime, each individual is different and will have their own experience so we appreciated hearing from a number of people throughout this consultation.

 A Charter of Rights for Victims of Crime was passed through the Legislative Assembly on 23 July 2020 in the Victims Rights Bill 2020.
-The Charter will ensure victims have a clear understanding of their rights, are treated with respect and have access to complaints resolution and remedy if their rights are breached.
+The Charter will ensure victims have a clear understanding of their rights, are treated with respect and have access to complaints resolution process if their rights are breached.

 We looked at:

 People who have experienced crime are central to justice processes and must always be treated with respect.
 Many victims of crime show great resilience and strength, and for many it is a time of great vulnerability and trauma.

-That’s why the ACT Government has committed to establishing a Charter of Rights for Victims of Crime.
+That’s why the ACT Government committed to establishing a Charter of Rights for Victims of Crime.

-We want to understand what you believe victim rights are, which groups should access these rights and which justice agencies should be responsible for supporting these rights.
+We wanted to understand what you believe victim rights are, which groups should access these rights and which justice agencies should be responsible for supporting these rights.

-The Government is seeking feedback on three key issues as part of its consultation of a Charter of Rights for Victims of Crime:
+The Government sought feedback on three key issues as part of its consultation of a Charter of Rights for Victims of Crime: